codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are skeletons so calm?
-Because nothing gets under their skin.
+What do you call a droid that takes the long way around?
+R2 detour.

 ## Daily Trivia

-What was the name given to Android 4.3?
+What port does HTTP run on?
- 1. Lollipop
+ 1. 23
- 2. Nutella
+ 2. 443
- 3. Froyo
+ 3. 80
- 4. Jelly Bean
+ 4. 53

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  80
 </details>